Top of page

 King & Amy O'Malley Trust Scholarships

 King & Amy O’Malley Trust Scholarships are annual undergraduate and postgraduate scholarships for students enrolled in or applying for tertiary Home Economics or related areas (e.g. Family Studies, Consumer Science, Food and Nutrition or Teacher education in these fields).
 There are 30 scholarships available each year and since 1986 when the scholarship was first awarded there have been hundreds of successful scholars who have benefited from the scholarship and been successful in their careers in the field.
-The scholarship offers a payment of $7,500 for postgraduate students, and $5,000 for undergraduates.
-To apply and for more information, please visit the ECU Scholarships web page.
+The scholarship offers a payment of $9,500 for postgraduate students, and $6,500 for undergraduates.
+Applications close late July each year.
+To apply and for more information, please visit https://www.omalleytrust.org.au/.

 Lesley Lillian Graham Award (Bachelor of Education - Secondary)